maxclaus/learning-assembly-arm64-apple/README.md

 # learning-assembly-arm64-apple

-This is a personal repository to help me learning Assembly.
+This is a personal repository to help me learning about Assembly.

 This project contains notes and small program examples on Assembly programming for Apple ARM64.